Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/README.md

     .buildProducerClient();
 ```

+When using Azure Active Directory, your principal must be assigned a role which allows access to Event Hubs, such
+as the `Azure Event Hubs Data Owner` role.
+For more information about using Azure Active Directory authorization
+with Event Hubs, please refer to [the associated documentation][aad_authorization].

 ## Key concepts

 - An **Event Hub producer** is a source of telemetry data, diagnostics information, usage logs, or other log data, as